-If you have been diagnosed with mesothelioma, let a Wisconsin mesothelioma lawyer help you pursue compensation and seek justice from negligent manufacturers of asbestos-containing products.
+If you have been diagnosed with mesothelioma, a Wisconsin mesothelioma lawyer can help you pursue compensation and seek justice from negligent manufacturers of asbestos-containing products.

 Nearly 1,300 Wisconsin residents died from mesothelioma between 1999 and 2017, as noted by the Environmental Working Group (EWG).

-Almost all these deaths could have been prevented since manufacturers of asbestos-based products knew the health risks of their goods for decades.
-Instead, these manufacturers hid the facts to keep profits high.
+Almost all these deaths could have been prevented since manufacturers of these products knew the health risks of asbestos for decades.
+Instead, they hid the facts to keep profits high.

 Today, Wisconsin mesothelioma lawyers fight on the behalf of those harmed by manufacturers of asbestos-based products through legal action.

 Asbestos claims have been filed by mesothelioma victims who lived or worked in these Wisconsin locations: